 How long after settlement do you receive your money?

 When asking how long does a property settlement take, you may be looking for some scope on when you’ll be receiving money after selling a property.
-As we mentioned above, the settlement time may vary depending on your circumstances, therefore there is no one answer.
-However, you can reasonably expect to receive the money from the sale within 30-90 days.
+The property settlement process can vary based on individual circumstances, including the terms outlined in the contract of sale and any conditions attached.
+Generally, you can expect to receive the money on the settlement date, which typically occurs 30 to 90 days after signing the contract of sale.

 Who can help with the settlement process?